fortana-co/request.js/README.md

 Why not axios, or just fetch?
 Unlike fetch, __request.js__ is very convenient to use:

 - automatic JSON transforms
-- simple query params and response headers
+- query params and response headers as object literals
 - no double `await` to read data
-- query params and response headers as object literals
+- automatically removes body for GET and HEAD requests

 And unlike either of them, it doesn't require `try / catch` to handle exceptions. `const { data, type } = await request(...)` has all the info you need to handle successful requests, request errors, and connection errors.